-The Residency Program has available dedicated office space, internet access, a facility wide computer network, a computerized workload measurement tracking system, automated voice mail, and stand-alone PC's for Residents' use.
+The Residency Program has available dedicated office space, internet access, a facility wide computer network, a computerized workload measurement tracking system, automated voice mail, and laptops equipped with webcams for Residents.
 Access to internal and external e-mail is also provided.
 Residents have access to the statistical data base package (i.e. SPSS) for program evaluation and research.
-The program also has access to a broad range of assessment instruments and audiovisual equipment.
+The program also has access to a broad range of assessment instruments and audio-visual equipment.